A season target for the best hurdlers in Britain and Ireland the Cheltenham Champion Hurdle is the most competitive hurdle race in the UK.

-The Champion Hurdle is the most prestigious hurdling prize of the season ran over two miles on the opening day of the Cheltenham Festival in March.
+The Champion Hurdle is the most prestigious hurdling prize of the season ran over two miles and ½ furlong on the opening day of the Cheltenham Festival in March.
+The Grade 1 National Hunt hurdle race at Cheltenham Racecourse is open to horses aged four years or older.

 Ante-post odds are available all-year-round and it is one of the top Festival betting races, as well as one of the most eagerly anticipated of the festival for horse racing fans.